RSurya99/RSurya99/README.md

 ## Hi there 👋

 My Name is Rafli Surya Pratama, 17 y.o, I'm from Bandung, Indonesia.
-Currently studying at STMIK "AMIKBANDUNG".
+Currently studying at STMIK "AMIKBANDUNG" and Jabar Coding Camp.

 <!-- - 🔭 I’m currently working as a freelancer. -->